Words are our Best Weapon Against the Lies of History (Truth in the Root of the Word).

 This is a very holy bloodline with powerful PSI abilities.
 The Luciferian religions believe that by abusing children and people of this bloodline, they are directly attacking God.
 The Watchers had good and evil amongst them.
 Archangel Michael is named as a physical watcher in the Middle East in the Dead Sea Scrolls.
 The battle between the ‘Sons of Light’ and the ‘Sons of Darkness’ is mentioned in this work.
 This battle still rages today.
 Some say Project Oaktree was ultimately looking for the human descendants of the Watchers.
 We have to ask ourselves why are the 12 tribes of Israel so important, and who physically ‘seeded’ these bloodlines.
 The answers we are given by the religious institutes of the world, such as “They are God’s chosen people,” will not suffice anymore.
 People ask why are they called the Watchers.
 The answer seems to be because of their ability to project their consciousness out of the body and perform an ancient form of advanced remote viewing.

-[Now you know what government agencies are doing to people they have adversion to.
-They call them terrorist and other such names so the public will not see what they are actually doing.]
+[Now you know what government agencies are doing to people they have aversion to.
+They call them terrorist and other such names so the public will not see what they (governments) are actually doing.]